 EB5 investors are those who invest $1.8 million in a new commercial enterprise and create 10 jobs for U.S. workers.
 However, if the enterprise is located in either a rural or a high-employment area, the amount of funds which needs to be invested is reduced to $900,000.

 Over 90% of all EB5 investors do not start their own businesses.
-Instead, they invest $900,000 in one of almost 700 Regional Centers.
+Instead, they invest $900,000 in one of over 600 Regional Centers.

 10,000 immigrant visas per year are available to qualified individuals seeking EB5 investor green cards.